microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 The workflow uses a number of open-source tools and databases to generate the structural and functional annotations.
 The input assembly is first split into 10MB splits to be processed in parallel.
-Depending on the workflow engine configuration, the split can be processed in parallel.
 Each split is first structurally annotated, then those results are used for the functional annotation.
 The structural annotation uses tRNAscan_se, RFAM, CRT, Prodigal and GeneMarkS.
 These results are merged to create a consensus structural annotation.
 The resulting GFF is the